Packing guide - Tunisia - Africa

 What to Wear in Tunis

-Pack for shoulder conditions in Tunis and keep one extra layer for evenings.
+Pack for changeable weather in Tunis and keep one extra layer for evenings.
+Think shoes, layers, and one indoor fallback before adding extra outfits.

 Best time: Shoulder seasons for mild weather and fewer crowds.